-- 1. Always disconnect power to the control board before servicing. - 2.
-On the inside of the main door, locate and open the access doors on the left side.
-Locate the white plastic coin chute which leads from the coin slot on the front of the door.
-Above the coin chute are (2) metal plates, each fastened to a set of (4) threaded mounting studs which correspond to the mounting holes in the bill validator.
+- 1. Always disconnect power to the control board before servicing. - On the inside of the right rail mount door, are metal plates, each fastened to a set of (4) threaded mounting studs which correspond to the mounting holes in the bill validator.
 Either set of mounting studs may be used for a bill validator or card reader.
 The lower mounting position is ADA approved for consumers with disabilities. - 3.
 Remove the four nuts that retain the steel cover panel.
 Remove the steel cover panel, then press out the plastic cover panel in the escutcheon. - Refer to the manufacturer's literature for instructions on accessing the mounting holes in your device.
 Place the mounting holes over the threaded studs and reinstall the nuts.
-Some devices may require spacers, which are available from AMS (Part Number 20258). - 5.
-Connect the wiring harness to the MDB harness from the control board.
-If two devices are installed, connect the second device to the validator.
+Some devices may require spacers, which are available from AMS (Part Number 20258). - Connect the wiring harness to the MDB harness from the control board.
+If two devices are installed, connect the second device to the validator. - If a coin mechanism has been previously installed, disconnect it from the control board MDB harness and connect it to the validator or second device if installed.

-- If a coin mechanism has been previously installed, disconnect it from the control board MDB harness and connect it to the validator or second device if installed. - 7.
-Reconnect power to the control board.
+7. Reconnect power to the control board.